-We previously had an At-the-Market Equity Offering Sales Agreement (the "Series E Preferred Stock Sales Agreement") with sales agents Baird, Goldman Sachs, Stifel, Fifth Third, and U.S. Bancorp Investments, Inc., pursuant to which we could, from time to time, offer to sell shares of our Series E Preferred Stock, in an aggregate offering price of up to \$100.0 million (the "Series E Preferred ATM Program").
-We did not sell any shares of our Series E Preferred Stock pursuant to the Series E Preferred Stock Sales Agreement during the year ended December 31, 2024, as we terminated the Series E Preferred Stock Sales Agreement effective February 10, 2023 in connection with the expiration of the 2020 Registration Statement on February 11, 2023.
+During the year ended December 31, 2023, we had an At-the-Market Equity Offering Sales Agreement (the "Series E Preferred Stock Sales Agreement") with sales agents Baird, Goldman Sachs, Stifel, Fifth Third, and U.S. Bancorp Investments, Inc., pursuant to which we could, from time to time, offer to sell shares of our Series E Preferred Stock, in an aggregate offering price of up to \$100.0 million (the "Series E Preferred ATM Program").
+We did not sell any shares of our Series E Preferred

+Stock pursuant to the Series E Preferred Stock Sales Agreement during the year ended December 31, 2023.
+We terminated the Series E Preferred Stock Sales Agreement effective February 10, 2023 in connection with the expiration of the 2020 Registration Statement on February 11, 2023.